lostinthejungle1/CodecademyProjects/RandomFood/README.md

 + Use Git version control
 + Use command line
 + Develop locally on your computer

-## features
-+ For each randomly selected meal, a nutritional information should also be provided using available api online.
-+ Allow users to customize their own meal database.

 ## Technologies used in the project
 + Html